paqtteam/prosemirror-sync/README.md

   only the original and newest snapshots.
 - Transform the document server-side, enabling easy AI interoperation.

-Coming soon:
+Features that could be added later:

-- [ ] Offline editing support: cache the document and local changes in `sessionStorage` and sync when back online (only for active browser tab).
+- Offline editing support: cache the document and local changes in `sessionStorage` and sync when back online (only for active browser tab).
-  - [ ] Also save snapshots (but not local edits) to `localStorage` so new tabs can see and edit documents offline (but won't see edits from other tabs until they're back online).
+  - Also save snapshots (but not local edits) to `localStorage` so new tabs can see and edit documents offline (but won't see edits from other tabs until they're back online).
-- [ ] Better readme & comments:
-  - [ ] Links to Stack post & other resources.

-Future that could be added later:

 - Configuration for debouncing syncing steps (to reduce function calls).
 - Option to write the concrete value each time a delta is submitted.
 - Pluggable storage for ReactNative, assuming single-session.